 “Consider Width, Daylight and Views” says Architect Niall Maxwell, Rural Office For Architecture

 Hallway design tends to be the poor relation in most contemporary housing.
-It performs the essential role of entrance, weather barrier, orientation device and circulation, but never gets seen as a habitable room in its own right.
+It performs the essential role of entrance, but never gets seen as a habitable room in its own right.
 Hence why, with many houses, this space ends up being cluttered with bikes, bags and shoes, and is usually an afterthought once the main spaces have been planned — rather ironic when it’s the first thing you encounter upon entering a property.

 Both wooden flooring and stone look great in this area.
 Hardwood flooring withstands heavy traffic better than softwood.
 If you are worried about the hall looking too sterile, a rug well inside the front door or a stair-runner softens the look.